Skip to contents

 Supplying weights to distance metrics

 Some distance metric functions can accept weights.
-Usually, weights will be applied by direct scaling of specified variables.
+Usually, weights will be applied by direct scaling of specified features.
 In some cases (e.g. categorical distance metric functions), the way in which weights are applied may be somewhat less intuitive.
 The bottom of this vignette outlines the available distance metric functions grouped by whether or not they accept weights.
 You can examine the documentation of those weighted functions to learn more about how the weights you provide will be used.

 An important note on providing weights for a run of SNF is that the specific form of the data may not be what you expect by the time it is ready to be converted into a distance metric function.
 The “individual” and “two-step” SNF schemes involve distance metrics only being applied to the input dataframes in the data_list as they are.
 The “domain” scheme, however, concatenates data within a domain before converting that larger dataframe into a distance matrix.
 Anytime you have more than one dataframe with the same domain label and you use the domain SNF scheme, all the columns associated with that domain will be in a single dataframe when the distance metric function is applied.